sennahva/IoT-zonnscherm/README.md

 void diffDataAction(String nowT, String later, String weatherType, ) {
   int indexNow = nowT.indexOf(weatherType);
   int indexLater = later.indexOf(weatherType);
-  // if weather type = rain, if the current weather does not contain the weather type and the later message does, send notification if (bme.readTemperature() > 25) {
+  if (bme.readTemperature() > 25) {
     if (weatherType == "rain" || weatherType == "snow" || weahterType == "hail") {
       //Sunshade doesn't extend, because it is / is going to rain